marxin/texi2rst-generated/sphinx/gccint/target-macros/support-for-nested-functions.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: support for nested functions, trampolines for nested functions, descriptors for nested functions, nested functions, support for

 .. _trampolines:

-.. index:: support for nested functions

-.. index:: trampolines for nested functions

-.. index:: descriptors for nested functions

-.. index:: nested functions, support for

 Support for Nested Functions
 ****************************